 Try and find an activity that you enjoy.
 It often helps to do an activity with a friend or family member.
-However, if you go along alone don’t worry as one of the best things about being active is making new friends, who like you, started the journey alone.
-You can be each other supporters club.
+However, if you do go alone, don’t worry as one of the best things about being active is making new friends, who like you, started the journey alone.
+You will soon become each others supporters club.

 If you haven’t been active for a while, start out slow.
 Don’t over do it and risk injury.
 Moving more is all about doing a little bit more each week and gradually making small achievable changes to your daily routine.
 Start with exercise sessions lasting only five or 10 minutes, then gradually increase the length of your activity over time.

 It can help to mix your physical activity up – why not try something new!
 Think about when you have some free time to try a new activity – either by yourself or with family and friends.
 You never know, you might enjoy it!
 And you may meet some new people along the way.

 You don’t just need to work your heart for good health, it’s also important you build muscle strength.
 This is particularly important as we age, as it allows us to continue managing everyday tasks and substantially reduces the risk of trips and falls.
 Building in regular strength exercises doesn’t require equipment or a fancy gym – you can simply use your body’s own resistance or everyday household items, such as tins.
 This type of exercise helps strengthen your muscles and bones, whilst improving your balance and coordination – this reduces your risk of osteoporosis.